ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 protocol and path, Avoid for properties avoided during selection, and Ignore for all other properties.

-An implementation of this interface SHOULD use the defaults given for each property below.
-These values represent a configuration that can be implemented over TCP.
-If TCP is not supported or another default protocol is preferred, the implementation MUST specify an alternate set of default Protocol Selection Properties that represents a configuration that can be implemented over the preferred protocol, such as UDP.
+An implementation of this interface must provide sensible defaults for Selection Properties.
+The recommended default values for each property below represent a configuration that can be implemented over TCP.
+If these default values are used and TCP is not supported by a TAPS implementation, then an application using the default set of Properties might not succeed in establishing a connection.
+Using the same default values for independent TAPS implementations can be beneficical when application are ported between the different implementation, even if the default could let to a connection failure, as, for example, applications need explicitly be designed to also support a connectionless mode.
+In this case the application can regonized the failure and explicitly specify a different set of Protocol Selection Properties that result in a usable protocol.
+If other default values than recommended below are used, it is recommended to document that well for application use.

 ### Reliable Data Transfer (Connection) {#prop-reliable}